parallella/pal/CONTRIBUTING.md

 * Doxygen/Javadoc instead of kernel-doc
 * See [CODING-STYLE.md](CODING-STYLE.md)

+### Contribution advice
+* Keep changes small (especially if you are a new contributor)
+* You are responsible for not breaking something with your PR
+* Include examples/test code for pull request

 ### Contribution Conventions
 * If it's a bug fix branch, name it XXXX-something where XXXX is the number of the issue.
 * If it's a feature branch, create an enhancement issue to announce your intentions, and name it XXXX-something where XXXX is the number of the issue.
 * Pull requests descriptions should be as clear as possible and include a reference to all the issues that they address.
-Commit messages must start with a capitalized and short summary (max.
+* Commit messages must start with a capitalized and short summary (max.
 50 chars) written in the imperative, followed by an optional, more detailed explanatory text which is separated from the summary by an empty line.
 * Code review comments may be added to your pull request.
 Discuss, then make the suggested modifications and push additional commits to your feature branch.
 Be sure to post a comment after pushing.
 The new commits will show up in the pull request automatically, but the reviewers will not be notified unless you comment.
 * Pull requests must be cleanly rebased ontop of master without multiple branches mixed into the PR.
 * Before the pull request is merged, make sure that you squash your commits into logical units of work using `git rebase -i` and `git push -f`.
 After every commit the test suite should be passing.
 Include documentation changes in the